DivorcedHorse/Assignment2JavaFX/readme.md

 * **DeckCreator.java**<br /><br />
       Purpose - Builder class that creates and initializes standard playing deck.<br /><br />
       The DeckCreator class follows the **Pure Fabrication** as it implements the methods of actually creating a deck of cards.
-Rather than having the Deck class do the work,           DeckCreator takes responbility allows the Deck class to be cleaner and simpler.  <br /><br />
+Rather than having the Deck class do the work,           DeckCreator takes responbility which allows the Deck class to be cleaner and simpler.  <br /><br />

 * **Player.java**<br /><br />
       Purpose - **Domain model** that represents a person playing the WAR variations.
 Player will keep track of their own hands and points pile.<br /><br />